connext/indra/README.md

 docker: Error response from daemon: Conflict.
 The container name "/connext_buidler" is already in use by container "6d37b932d8047e16f4a8fdf58780fe6974e6beef58bf4cc5e48d00d3e94a67c3".
 You have to remove (or rename) that container to be able to reuse that name.
 ```

 You probably started to build something and then stopped it with ctrl-c.
 It only looks like the build stopped: the builder process is still hanging out in the background wrapping up what it was working on.
-If you wait for a few seconds, this problem will sometimes just go away as the builder finishes & exits.
+If you wait for a few seconds, this problem will usually go away as the builder finishes & exits.

-To speed things up, run `make stop` to tell the builder to hurry up & finish and then wait for the builder to exit.
+To speed things up, run `make stop` to tell the builder to hurry up & finish and then pause until the builder is done & has exited.

+### Hub errors on start

+We've seen some non-deterministic errors on `npm start` where some part of the startup process errors out and the Hub doesn't launch properly.
+Here are ways to restart the app, in increasing orders of aggressiveness:

+- Restart the app: `npm restart`
+- Delete all persistent data (ie database & testnet chain data) and restart: `make reset && npm start`
+- Rebuild everything and restart: `make clean && npm start`
+- Reinstall dependencies and rebuild everything and restart: `make deep-clean && npm start`
+- Remove package-locks and reinstall everything and delete persistent data and rebuild everything and restart: `make purge && npm start`

 ### Ethprovider or Ganache not working

 ```
+cat -> curleth.sh <<EOF
 #!/bin/bash
 url=$ETH_PROVIDER; [[ $url ]] || url=http://localhost:8545
-echo "Sending $1 query to provider: $url" curl -H "Content-Type: application/json" -X POST --data '{"id":31415,"jsonrpc":"2.0","method":"'$1'","params":'$2'}' $url
+echo "Sending $1 query to provider: $url" curl -H "Content-Type: application/json" -X POST --data '{"id":31415,"jsonrpc":"2.0","method":"'$1'","params":'$2'}' $url EOF
 ```

-This lets us do a simple `curleth net_version '[]'` as a sanity check to make sure the ethprovider is alive & listening.
-If not, curl gives more useful errors that direct you towards investigating either metamask or ganache.
+This lets us do a simple `bash curleth.sh net_version '[]'` as a sanity check to make sure the ethprovider is alive & listening.
+If not, curl might give more useful errors that direct you towards investigating either metamask or ganache.

 One other sanity check is to run `docker service ls` and make sure that you see an ethprovider service that has port 8545 exposed.

 You can also run `docker exec -it connext_ethprovider.1.<containerId> bash` to start a shell inside the docker container.
-Even if there are networking issues between the container & host, you can still ping localhost:8545 here to see if ganache is alive & run `ps` to see if it's even running.
+Even if there are networking issues between the container & host, you can still ping localhost:8545 here to see if ganache is listening & run `ps` to see if it's even alive.

 Ganache should dump its logs onto your host and you can print/follow them with: `tail -f modules/contracts/ops/ganache.log` as another way to make sure it's alive.
 Try deleting this file then running `npm restart` to see if it gets recreated & if so, check to see if there is anything suspicious there

-### Hub errors on start

-We've seen some non-deterministic errors on `npm start` where some part of the startup process errors out and the Hub doesn't launch properly.
-We're still trying to track down the cause, but here's what's worked for community members after seeing an error:

-- Running `npm start` again
-- Rebuild everything then restart: `make clean && npm start`
-- Remove build artifacts & persistent data storage and restart: `make purge && npm start`

 ### Locked DB

-We've seen the database get locked on startup.
-Sometimes, this manifests as `502 Bad Gateway` when you try to load the wallet UX.
-The cause is unclear at the moment (for some reason the db didn't shut down properly last time), but running `bash ops/unlock-db.sh` followed by `yarn restart` should fix the problem.
+We've seen the database get locked on startup when it crashes without exiting properly.
+Usually, this happens as a result of errors in the database migrations, this is especially common if db migrations have been updated recently.

+Running `bash ops/unlock-db.sh` will unlock the database.
+Sometimes, this is all you need to do & things will start working.

+Sometimes, if the database is corrupt, you'll want to run `make reset && npm start` to wipe out the old data and start the app again fresh.
+Note: `make reset` will only wipe out dev-mode data, so if you encounter this problem in production..
+We're in for a tough time.

 ### 502 Bad Gateway

 This is a pretty common error--it's either due to a locked DB
-(see [Locked DB](#Locker-DB)) or slow startup.
+(see above) or slow startup.

-To debug: run `yarn logs database`, and see if the DB is locked.
+To debug: run `npm run logs database`, and see if the DB is locked.
 If so, unlock it.
-If it's not locked, run `yarn logs wallet` to see if the wallet front-end has compiled.
+If it's not locked, run `npm run logs wallet` to see if the wallet front-end has compiled.
 Most likely, the wallet is just taking a long time to compile and it's manifesting as a 502 error.